 - Employee Assistance Programs: EAPs are work-based intervention programs created to help employees deal with personal issues that may be adversely impacting their job performance, such as alcohol/substance abuse, financial or legal problems, relationship issues, or caring for an elderly or sick loved one.
 For example, as a caregiver you could ask an EAP staff member to speak with your boss about creating a modified work plan.
 Given that EAP personnel have likely helped set up various work options before, they can more readily allay your supervisor’s concerns and perhaps answer questions with more clarity and credibility than you might be able to.
 Programs are offered at the worksite or, more commonly, contracted out to a “full-service” EAP or to various providers.
 Services, which are confidential and free charge to the employee, are provided via phone, video-based conferencing, email or in person.

-Any modified work arrangement (e.g., telecommuting, flextime) is likely to have both pros and cons.
+Any modified work arrangement (e.g., remote work, flextime) is likely to have both pros and cons.
 It will be important to address any potential downside with your employer directly and reassure them that neither productivity nor company morale will suffer as a result of the change.

-For instance, if you ask for a part-time or full-time work-at-home arrangement, the challenge will be to convince your boss that you will still be productive while not working from an office with fellow colleagues.
+For instance, if you ask for a part-time or full-time remote work arrangement, one challenge may be convincing your boss that you will still be productive while not working from an office with fellow colleagues.
 Depending on the nature of your job, you might offer to send regular status updates via email or schedule phone or video check-ins.
 The goal is to maintain your “presence” and deliver tangible proof that you are getting your job done.
 Note that this may be more of a challenge within a work place that does not yet offer remote opportunities.
 While employers have become much more open to remote work in recent years, communication is still especially important.
 (For more tips, see our articles on Working Remotely and our Survival Guide: Balancing Remote Work and Cancer.

 Another challenge?
 You may encounter coworkers who resent your modified schedule because they do not fully understand or appreciate your need for time off.
 While you don’t have to share all the details of your personal circumstances, providing colleagues with some context (e.g., “I’m dealing with a family issue.” ) may help them to be more sympathetic.